 Making the curry

-- Peel the potato and carrot, and cut them into large pieces, slightly bigger than bitesize.
+- Peel 200 g potato and 150 g carrot, and cut them into large pieces, slightly bigger than bitesize.
 (Try not to cut them too small otherwise they will fall apart during the cooking process.)
-Cut your meat into bite size pieces.
+Cut 300 g beef into bite size pieces.

-- Heat a large pot on medium and add the butter.
-Once it's melted, add 2 cloves of grated or crushed garlic and fry until fragrant.
+- Heat a large pot on medium and add the 1 tbsp unsalted butter.
+(If you chose not to caramelize the onions, add them here and fry until softened.)
+Once it's melted, add 2 cloves garlic (grated or crushed) and fry until fragrant.

 - Once the garlic is fragrant, add the meat to the pan and sprinkle with a pinch of salt.
 Brown the surface to seal the meat.

-- Once the meat is sealed, add the carrot and potato to the pot.
+- Once the meat is seared, add the carrot and potato to the pot.
 Stir and cook together for a 1-2 minutes.

 - Add the caramelized onion to the pot and stir thoroughly to break it up.

-- Pour in 700 - 900ml of water (depending on your roux) and bring it to the boil.
+- Pour in 700 – 900 ml water (depending on your roux) and bring it to the boil.
 (If you want to add red wine, swap 10% of the water for the wine.
 Example: 850ml water becomes 765ml and 85ml of wine.
 You can also add tomato puree etc here if desired.)

 - Once it's boiling, turn the heat down to medium-low and simmer for 20 mins with the lid slightly ajar.